cgiven25/Final-RPi-Project/README.md

   Humidity

 The other information is found by polling two APIs:
-  Dark Sky API (this app is powered by the Dark Sky: https://darksky.net/poweredby/) Openweathermap
+  Dark Sky API (this app is powered by the Dark Sky: https://darksky.net/poweredby/) and Openweathermap

   Openweathermap provided us with:
-    Wind speed
+    Wind speed,
-    Wind Direction
+    Wind Direction,
-    Descriptions of the weather
+    Descriptions of the weather,
-    Images to match descriptions
+    Images to match descriptions.

   Dark Sky provided us with:
-    Chance of precipitation
+    Chance of precipitation,
-    Temperature High and Low
+    Temperature High and Low,